betegon/16-QAM-Detection-MIMO/README.md

 * Change `detection_no_comments.py` to your output-No-comments-file that will be generated.

 ## TODO
+* Set parameters in Streamlit (M, k, n, ...).
-* Check all dependencies finally used (plt??)
+* Check all dependencies finally used (plt??).
-* Set parameters in Streamlit
+* Create a new `detection.py` file removing `streamlit` code.
-* Create object detector to choose between different detectors implemented.
+* Create an object `Detector` to choose between different detectors implemented.

 ## REFERENCES
 **[1]** _Semidefinite Relaxation for Detection of 16-QAM Signaling in MIMO Channels_ -- -- A. Wiesel ; Y.C.
 Eldar ; S. Shamai